Addicted to Sleep: Is it Possible and What to Do?

 You know the old adage “If it walks like a duck and quacks like a duck then it must be a duck.”
-The same holds true with sleep addiction.
+The same holds true with being addicted to sleep.
 If it acts like an addiction and feels like an addiction then you need to kick the habit as you would any other destructive addiction.

 Unfortunately, when it comes to sleep, you can’t just stop sleeping cold turkey.
-Your body still needs to sleep.
+Your body still needs to fall asleep.
 But there are a few things you can do that will help you stop oversleeping.

 1) Focus on quality of sleep rather than quantity – sleeping on a latex mattress can help significantly.

 2) Eliminate caffeine from your diet several hours before bedtime, preferably after noon.